lLouu/wapalyzer/README.md

 ## Specification

-A long list of [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) is used to identify technologies on web pages. wapalyzer inspects HTML code, as well as JavaScript variables, response headers and more.
+A long list of [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) is used to identify technologies on web pages.
+Wappalyzer inspects HTML code, as well as JavaScript variables, response headers and more.

-Patterns (regular expressions) are kept in [`src/technologies/`](https://github.com/lissy93/wapalyzer/blob/master/src/technologies).
+Patterns (regular expressions) are kept in [`src/technologies/`](https://github.com/wappalyzer/wappalyzer/blob/master/src/technologies).
 The following is an example of an application fingerprint.

 #### Example